seedstack/website/content/docs/seed/reference/security/configuring-application.md

 ### ConfigurationRealm

 This realm relies on your props to authenticate users and retrieve their roles.
-The preferred syntax is to declare a **[com.inetpsa.seed.security.users]** section and then declare the users independently.
+The preferred syntax is to declare a **[org.seedstack.seed.security.users]** section and then declare the users independently.

 For each user property, the key is the **user name** and the value is built with the **password** first followed by the different **roles** :

-	[com.inetpsa.seed.security.users]
+	[org.seedstack.seed.security.users]
 	Obiwan = yodarulez, jedi, teacher
 	Anakin = imsodark, padawan